gfx/clion.js/README.md

 ==================================================
 Copyright (c) Fuji Goro (gfx) <gfuji at cpan.org>.
 All rights reserved.

-This program is free software; you can redistribute it and/or modify it under terms of the Artistic License version 2.
+This program is free software; you can redistribute it and/or modify it under terms of the MIT License.